Iranian toman: German-issued World War I occupation notes

 During World War I, a group of German and Turkish soldiers occupied a small portion of Iran until 1918.
 They circulated five different denominations of German Imperial Treasury notes (printed around 1905) with a red overprint in Persian that were used locally at the rate of 4 marks to 1 toman.
 In addition to the 12 qiran 10 shahi (5 mark) and 25 qiran (10 mark) notes pictured, the rest of the issue included: 5 tomans (on a 20 mark-note), 25 tomans (on a 100 mark-note), and 250 tomans (on a 1,000 mark-note).
 Wilhelm Wassmuss appears to be given credit for the occupation and issue of currency.

 Status

-In July 2019, the Iranian government approved a bill to change the national currency from the rial to the toman with one toman equalling Rls 10,000, a process which will reportedly cost $160 million.
+In July 2019, the Iranian government approved a bill to change the national currency from the rial to the toman, with one toman equalling Rls 10,000, a process that would reportedly cost $160 million.
 This proposal was approved by the Iranian parliament in May 2020.
-The changeover is likely to be phased over a period of up to two years.
+The changeover was to be phased in over a period of up to two years.

 On 5 October 2025, the Islamic Consultative Assembly voted in favor of a plan to redenominate Iran's currency.
 The new rial was made equal to 10,000 of the current rials and divided into 100 qirans.
 Both currencies would circulate in parallel for three years after the introduction of the redenominated currency.